syncfusion-content/winui-docs/winui/Cartesian-Charts/Area.md

 # Area Chart in WinUI Cartesian Charts (SfCartesianChart)

-[AreaSeries]() is rendered using a collection of line segments connected to form a closed loop area, filled with the specified color.
+## Area Chart

-The following code example initializes the AreaSeries:
+The area chart is rendered by using a collection of line segments connected to form a closed loop area, filled with the specified color.
+To render a area chart, create an instance of [AreaSeries]() and add it to the [Series]() collection property of the chart.

 {% tabs %}